Affordable ERP Software: Enterprise Power at a Fraction of the Cost

 Open architecture ensuring data portability and preventing vendor lock-in scenarios

-Challenge 3: Legacy Technology Infrastructure Limitations
+Challenge 3: Legacy Technology Infrastructure Costs

 The Problem